Cook II (Apprenticeship)

 - Create marketable menus that reflect the goals of the operation.

 - Apply advanced food and bake theories to food preparation.

 - Apply advanced culinary and baking techniques for a la carte and banquet settings.

 - Apply principles of cost control, budgeting and resource management to the food service environment.

 - Apply basic human resource and supervision practices to the environment of a working dining room.

 - Cooperate with co-workers, management and customers.

 - Apply safe food storage and preparation practices to protect against harmful bacteria or other contaminants.

 Registration occurs after an employer is found.
 At that time the employer or apprentice may call the local Apprenticeship and Client Services Office to request registration and have a contract prepared.
 Once you are a registered apprentice and have received your Offer of Classroom Training Form, classroom training fees apply.
-Applicants are registered on a first-come, first-serve basis.
+Applicants are registered on a first-come, first-served basis.
 You are not required to pay classroom fees while participating in OYAP.
-You may also view the apprenticeship web site at: www.apprenticesearch.com
+You may also view the apprenticeship website at: www.apprenticesearch.com

 For more information, call the Apprenticeship Office at 519-653-5758 or 1-866-877-0099.
 If you have questions pertaining to the in-school training portion, call Conestoga College at 519-748-5220 ext 2400.